hernan-vela/HernanVelasquez_T1A3/README.md

 If the entry is valid, a loop iterates through the database of 'unit-residents'.
 If there is a key 'unit' that matches the input, the entry is vacated as if the unit were vacated.
 End of the loop.

 5. **Calculate residents per floor level**

+It starts with a validity loop that makes the code keeps asking the user for input until they decide to terminate by pressing 'q / Q'.

+The user is asked for an input in form of a level (G, 1, 2, 3, 4) or press 'q' to quit.
+The input is converted to uppercase to match the ground level.
+If the user enters 'q / Q', the loops breaks, program ended.

+To manage invalid level inputs, there is a local variable called *'floors'* such as a list that includes all the possible values for building levels.
+An error is printed if the input is not in *'floors'*

+The count of residents in the building is initialized as 'floor_residents' is zero, then the code iterates through 'unit_residents' and for all unit numbers, such as the first character of the pair value matches the valid user's input, the number of residents in that unit is added to 'floor_residents'.

+After iterating across all the units in the requested floor, the total is printed and displayed in the Terminal.

+6. **Total residents in the building**